segmentio/segment-docs/src/engage/user-subscriptions/csv-upload.md

 ---
-title: Update Audiences with a CSV
+title: Update Subscriptions with a CSV
 plan: engage-premier
 ---
-Use the CSV Uploader to add or update user profiles and set subscription states.
+Use the CSV Uploader to add or update user subscription states.

 When you upload a CSV file, Engage adds new profiles and updates existing user profiles.
 Each CSV row corresponds to a user profile and columns to an identifier in your [identity resolution configuration](/docs/unify/identity-resolution/identity-resolution-settings/).